Irv Epstein is fascinated with patterns — how they show up in economics, in the coats of animals and within social systems.

 “If you look for patterns in social systems, you see them in housing, segregation or in how an epidemic might spread,” says Epstein, the Henry F. Fischbach Professor of Chemistry.
 “In general, changes don’t occur smoothly, but in patterns that often have some regularity to them.”

-While his research is done in the lab, it is proving that and mathematical formulas may also be used to understand how organisms move and the way animal populations survive in the natural world.
+While his research is done in the lab, it is proving that chemical reactions and mathematical formulas may also be used to understand how organisms move and the way animal populations survive in the natural world.

 Epstein’s group studies oscillatory chemical reactions (systems in which concentrations of various chemical increase and decrease over time); cross-diffusion, spatial pattern formation, transformation of chemical into mechanical energy, dynamical systems and neurobiology.
 He is the former dean of arts and sciences and provost at Brandeis.
 He’s also a founder of the Science Posse, which brings underrepresented and economically disadvantaged students to Brandeis to study science.